 Heinrich spent his first decade (1994-2004) as a minister in a rural congregation in Coligny, in the Northwest Province of South Africa.
 Then, in 2004, he and his family immigrated to Canada to serve in a rural congregation in Carberry, Manitoba, at Knox-Zion Presbyterian Church.

-Heinrich and his wife Carina have three grown children.
-Their two sons live in Winnipeg, Manitoba and their daughter lives in Edmonton.
+Heinrich and his wife Carina have three grown children, and one granddaughter.
+Their first son Paul and his wife Tahnee had a baby, Lahna, in April 2018; they live in Winnipeg.
+The second son, James, lives in Brandon, Manitoba and their daughter, Carin, lives in Edmonton.
 Heinrich has been the minister of Dayspring Presbyterian Church since September 2007.